Playing With Bali Monkeys At The Ubud Monkey Forest Sanctuary

 The Ubud Jungle & Temples

-Part of the reason to visit the Bali monkey forest is that you get to see some awesome jungles, complete with ancient statues and temples.
+Part of the reason to visit the Bali monkey forest is to see some nice jungles, complete with ancient statues and temples (hence why it’s called the ‘sacred monkey forest sanctuary’).

 There’s a big banyan tree here that is known to be at least 100 years old, and possibly much older.